 The second concern is with Polycom phones and other phones that have a digit map or internal dial-plan.
 As soon as the caller dials the '1,' the phone expects you to dial 10 more digits with the next digit being a number between 1 and 9.
 So, as soon as you dial '10' on your way to dialing '101,' the phone will give you a fast-busy.

 Extensions that are four digits long give you the flexibility to designate the third digit (the digit in the 'hundred's place) to something specific, e.g. a voicemail box or cell phone.

 Extensions for voicemail boxes, cell phones, groups, and ACD queues

-In order to send calls directly to a user's voicemail box, that voicemail box must have a direct dial extension.
-To add an extension to a voicemail box, log into the OnSIP Admin Portal and choose the "Resources" tab.
-Then, choose "Voice Mailbox" from the 'Type' dropdown to see all the voicemail boxes on the system.
+To send calls directly to a user's voicemail box, that voicemail box must have a direct dial extension.
+To add an extension to a voicemail box, From the Administrators tab choose the "Inbound Call Settings".
+Then, choose "Voicemail" from the search option locate the mailbox.
 Give each voicemail box its own extension.

 Similarly, groups and ACD queues can be labeled by their own extensions.
-ACD Queues are found under the "Apps" tab of the Admin Portal.
+ACD Queues and Groups are found under” Inbound Call Settings” .
 By adding these extensions, you can forward calls to a general queue or group, which would allow any member to answer.

 For example, if the extension for the user is 7001, you can create an extension for their voicemail box that is 7701.
 Do the same for all extensions.
 Then, if you know someone's extension, just by changing the third digit to a '7' you then know the direct transfer extension for their voicemail box.